gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article III - Punishment.md

 ## 3.1 Punishment

-In cases of violation of the Pact, as determined by a tribunal, an individual will be liable to being punished by the terms of this pact.
+In cases of violation of the Pact, as determined by a tribunal, an individual will be liable to being punished by the terms of the Pact.
+See Article IV for further details on tribunals.

 ## 3.2 Access to Benefits